Patricia Kern: Singing career

 From 1949 to 1952, Kern studied with Gwynn Parry Jones at the Guildhall School of Music and Drama, London.
 She began her career with Opera for All (1952–1955).
 In 1959, Kern joined Sadler's Wells, making her début in Rusalka, and remained as a member of the company for ten seasons.
 She was noted for interpretations of La Cenerentola, Rosina (The Barber of Seville), Isolier (Le comte Ory) and Isabella (L'italiana in Algeri).
 Her other roles included Iolanthe, Hänsel, Cherubino, Pippo, and Josephine in the premiere of Malcolm Williamson's The Violins of Saint-Jacques (1966).
 She made her Covent Garden debut in 1967 as Zerlina.
-Her American début was at Washington, DC, in 1969 and in 1987 she sang Marcellina in Chicago.
+Her American début was at Washington, D.C., in 1969 and in 1987 she sang Marcellina in Chicago.
 In the early part of her career she was a noted oratorio singer – especially Handel.

-Kern made her debut with Scottish Opera in 1969 in Rossini’s La Cenerentola, a production by Colin Graham whose cast included the baritone Ian Wallace.
-She made her Canadian Opera Company debut in 1973 in Rossini’s The Barber of Seville.
-This was followed by Claudio Monteverdi’s L'incoronazione di Poppea, in 1983, and Benjamin Britten’s Albert Herring, in 1991.
+Kern made her debut with Scottish Opera in 1969 in Rossini's La Cenerentola, a production by Colin Graham whose cast included the baritone Ian Wallace.
+She made her Canadian Opera Company debut in 1973 in Rossini's The Barber of Seville.
+This was followed by Claudio Monteverdi's L'incoronazione di Poppea, in 1983, and Benjamin Britten's Albert Herring, in 1991.

-Kern’s voice was light but crystal clear with a fine capacity, especially for coloratura roles and arias.
+Kern's voice was light but crystal clear with a fine capacity, especially for coloratura roles and arias.
 Kern once remarked: